 - Serve the soup warm, topped with the reserved choriço slices and a generous drizzle of good olive oil.

 This is a very hearty soup all on its own.
 A heel of chunky bread for dipping, will of course make it oh-so much more satisfying.
-I was elated, and somewhat shocked to find Broa at the farmer’s market to enjoy with our caldo verde.
-If you live near St. Jacobs, Ontario, I highly recommend you visit the Farmers Market and seek out the Portuguese bakery inside the white tent (sorry I didn’t get the name).
+I was elated, and somewhat shocked to find Broa at our local farmer’s market to enjoy with our caldo verde.
 It made the experience of this soup delightfully authentic.

 We have also enjoyed it with this quick to throw together cornbread, so good!